TD$\Delta$SCF: Time-Dependent Density Functional Theory with a Non-Aufbau Reference for near-degenerate states: Computational details

 \section{Computational details}

 For TD$\Delta$SCF calculations, we first optimized the ground-state Kohn--Sham determinant.
 Starting from the resulting Kohn--Sham orbitals, we then constructed the desired $\Delta$SCF reference state by promoting an $\alpha$ electron from an occupied orbital to a virtual orbital so as to generate the appropriate open-shell electronic configuration.
 In many cases, this corresponds to a bonding-to-antibonding excitation.
 To stabilize convergence of the $\Delta$SCF procedure, we employed the maximum-overlap method (MOM).
 For comparison, we also carried out collinear SF-TDDFT calculations using the same open-shell configuration as the reference.
 Noncollinear SF-TDDFT was not considered in the present study; a more comprehensive assessment of that approach is left for future work.
 For benchmarking, we primarily employed the BLYP, B3LYP, and BHHLYP functionals\cite{B3LYP} to assess the effect of the Hartree--Fock exchange fraction, with $c_{\rm HF} = 0$, 0.2, and 0.5, respectively.
-All calculations were performed with Q-Chem,\cite{QChem} except for the grid analysis in Section~\ref{sec:grid}, which was performed using PySCF.\cite{pyscf}
+We emphasize that low- and moderate-exchange functionals such as BLYP and B3LYP are not the standard recommended choices for collinear SF-TDDFT, for which functionals with a large fraction of Hartree--Fock exchange are usually preferred.\cite{Casanova20} The SF-BLYP and SF-B3LYP calculations are therefore included only as diagnostic comparisons to examine the functional dependence of the spin-flip kernel under a controlled variation of the Hartree--Fock exchange fraction, not as recommended SF-TDDFT protocols.
+For the conventional DFT calculations used for comparison, the singlet states were computed using restricted Kohn--Sham calculations, whereas the triplet states were obtained from unrestricted Kohn--Sham calculations.